ibadrather/Data_Structures/README.md

-# Data Structures: Python 3.7 Implementation
+# Data Structures: Python3 Implementation
 This repository contains the Implementations of the Data Structures in Python.